-- (a) Except as stated in paragraph (d), a lawyer shall not represent anyone in connection with a matter in which the lawyer participated personally and substantially as a judge or other adjudicative officer, judicial staff attorney or law clerk to such a person or as an arbitrator, mediator or other third-party neutral, unless all parties to the proceeding give informed written consent. - (b) A lawyer shall not participate in discussions regarding prospective employment with any person who is involved as a party or as lawyer for a party, or with a law firm for a party, in a matter in which the lawyer is participating personally and substantially as a judge or other adjudicative officer or as an arbitrator, mediator or other thirdparty neutral.
-A lawyer serving as a judicial staff attorney or law clerk to a judge or other adjudicative officer may participate in discussions regarding prospective employment with a party, or with a lawyer or a law firm for a party, in a matter in which the staff attorney or clerk is participating substantially, but only with the approval of the court. - (c) If a lawyer is prohibited from representation by paragraph (a), other lawyers in a firm with which that lawyer is associated may knowingly undertake or continue representation in the matter only if: - (1) the prohibition does not arise from the lawyer's service as a mediator or settlement judge; - (2) the prohibited lawyer is timely screened from any participation in
+- (a) Except as stated in paragraph (d), a lawyer shall not represent anyone in connection with a matter in which the lawyer participated personally and substantially as a judge or other adjudicative officer, judicial staff attorney or law clerk to such a person or as an arbitrator, mediator, or other third-party neutral, unless all parties to the proceeding give informed written consent. - (b) A lawyer shall not seek employment from any person who is involved as a party or as lawyer for a party, or with a law firm for a party, in a matter in which the lawyer is participating personally and substantially as a judge or other adjudicative officer or as an arbitrator, mediator, or other third party neutral.
+A lawyer serving as a judicial staff attorney or law clerk to a judge or other adjudicative officer may seek employment from a party, or with a lawyer or a law firm for a party, in a matter in which the staff attorney or clerk is participating personally and substantially, but only with the approval of the court. - (c) If a lawyer is prohibited from representation by paragraph (a), other lawyers in a firm with which that lawyer is associated may knowingly undertake or continue representation in the matter only if: - (1) the prohibition does not arise from the lawyer's service as a mediator or settlement judge; - (2) the prohibited lawyer is timely screened from any participation in the matter and is apportioned no part of the fee therefrom; and - (3) written notice is promptly given to the parties and any appropriate tribunal to enable them to ascertain compliance with the provisions of this rule. - (d) An arbitrator selected as a partisan of a party in a multimember arbitration panel is not prohibited from subsequently representing that party.